 Because traumatic brain injuries are such serious medical conditions, the amount of compensation you seek in a lawsuit or settlement should reflect the full scope of your injuries.
 In a legal claim, you can pursue compensation for both economic and non-economic losses.

 Economic losses are the monetary costs resulting from an injury.
 This type of loss includes any out-of-pocket expenses related to the accident.
-In a legal claim, you might pursue compensation for financial losses such as medical expenses, lost wages, or property damage.
+In a legal claim, you might pursue compensation for financial losses such as medical expenses, lost income, or property damage.
 You and your attorney can establish the extent of your monetary losses by gathering documentary evidence such as bills, receipts, and invoices.

 The medical treatment required for most brain injuries can be costly.
 In addition to emergency medical care, you may require in-home care, long-term physical therapy, and prescription drugs for pain management.
 Consequently, medical expenses are generally the basis for any traumatic brain injury claim.

-This treatment can vary depending on the symptoms you exhibit following the accident.
+Your treatment can vary depending on the symptoms you exhibit following the accident.
 Many TBI symptoms only manifest in the weeks or months that follow the injury, which can make diagnosing the condition difficult.

 The longer it takes for you to get proper medical treatment, the worse your injury may become.
 Delayed discovery of the injury could significantly increase the amount of money you must spend on medical care in the future.
-When filing suit against the at-fault party, it is critical that you calculate all your past, current, and future medical expenses.
+When filing suit against the at-fault party, it is critical that we calculate all your past, current, and future medical expenses.

-Lost Wages and Diminished Future Earnings
+Lost Income and Diminished Future Earnings

 One of the hardest parts of coping with a traumatic brain injury is the potential loss of income that comes with it.
-Many people that suffer from TBIs are unable to return to work for weeks, months, or even longer.
+Many people who suffer from TBIs are unable to return to work for weeks, months, or even longer.
 Fortunately, a successful personal injury lawsuit could recoup the lost earnings you faced due to your injury.
 You could use your employment records and past pay stubs to establish the amount of lost wages you are entitled to recover.